photoprism/photoprism-docs/docs/getting-started/faq.md

 ### What exactly does read-only mode? ###

 There are users who don't want us to modify their original files and folders in any way, so we've added a configuration option for this use case.
-It will disable uploads, the creation of YAML and JSON sidecar files as well as RAW to JPEG conversion.
-This might change when support for multiple directories has been implemented, so that additional files can be written to a separate folder.
+It will disable uploads, import and all other features that might rename or delete files in the originals folder.

 ### I could not find a good documentation of the config parameters in the docker-compose.yml file? ###